Kilonova and Optical Afterglow from Binary Neutron Star Mergers. II. Optimal Search Strategy for Serendipitous Observations and Target-of-opportunity Observations of Gravitational-wave Triggers: Detectability for Target-of-opportunity Observations of GW Triggers

-We summarize all our simulated GW detection results of different generation eras in Table \ref{tab:GWDetection}.
-The total mass, S/R, and redshift for detectable GW signals in different eras are shown in Figure \ref{fig:GW}.
-Except for the ET\&CE era, the median distance of detectable GW events is always set at half of the horizon in each GW era.
+{{We summarize all our simulated GW detection results of 2.5th and 3rd generation eras in Table \ref{tab:GWDetection}.
+The total mass, S/N, and redshift for detectable GW signals in different eras are shown in Figure \ref{fig:GW2}.
+For the 2.5th generation GW detector network, the optimal detection rate is $\sim210\,{\rm yr}^{-1}$.

-We check that the maximum GW detection rate in O3 should be $\sim3\,{\rm yr}^{-1}$, which is consistent with the observations of LVC \citep{abbott2020prospects,abbott2021gwtc2}.
-We predict that one can detect $\sim(6 - 27)\,{\rm yr}^{-1}$ BNS GW events with a horizon at $z_{\rm max} \sim 0.1$.
-For the 2.5th generation GW detector network, the detection rate is $\sim (34-210)\,{\rm yr}^{-1}$.
 The GW detection distance would be doubled compared with the detection distance in O4, i.e., the horizon can reach $z_{\rm max}\sim0.2$.
-For the LIGO Voyager in the 3rd generation era, the detection rate can be increased to $\sim 1,800\,{\rm yr}^{-1}$ and the detection distance would be twice compared with the last era, i.e., a horizon of $z_{\rm max} \sim 0.4$.
+For the LIGO Voyager in the 3rd generation era, the optimal detection rate can be increased to $\sim 1,800\,{\rm yr}^{-1}$ and the detection distance would be twice compared with the last era, i.e., a horizon of $z_{\rm max} \sim 0.4$.
 However, these numbers are much smaller than those for the newly designed 3rd generation detectors.
-For a single ET, the detection rate is $\sim 1.5\times10^5\,{\rm yr}^{-1}$, while for the ET\&CE network, the detection rate would be $\sim2.0\times10^{5}\,{\rm yr}^{-1}$ which would account for $\sim80\%$ of the total BNS GW events in the universe.
-The events detected by ET and ET\&CE are mainly dominated by BNS mergers at $z \sim 1$, which is near the most probable redshift where BNS mergers occurred in the universe.
-The most remote detectable events by ET\&CE would be at $z_{\rm max} \sim 3.3$.
+For the ET\&CE network, the optimal detection rate would be $\sim2.4\times10^{5}\,{\rm yr}^{-1}$ which would account for $\sim91\%$ of the total BNS GW events in the universe.
+The events detected by ET\&CE are mainly dominated by BNS mergers at $z \sim 1$, which is near the most probable redshift where BNS mergers occurred in the universe.
+The most remote detectable events by ET\&CE would be at $z_{\rm max} \sim 3.8$.
+Except for the ET\&CE era, the median distance of detectable GW events is always set at half of the horizon in each GW era.}}

-The chirp time $T_{\rm chirp}$ values of all the BNS signals that can be detected by each detector or detector network are shown in Figure \ref{fig:Chirptime}.
-We can see a clear inversely proportional trend that the chirp time decreases as the total mass in the geocentric frame increases.
-In O3, the warning time of detectable BNS signals lasted for only $\sim0.5-2\,{\rm min}$.
-For the 2nd, 2.5th generations of GW detectors and LIGO Voyager, since $f_{\rm min}$ is reduced from $20\,{\rm Hz}$ to $10\,{\rm Hz}$, $T_{\rm chirp}$ would last longer.
-The distributions of $T_{\rm chirp}$ are similar, with a median value of $\sim6\,{\rm min}$.
-For ET and ET\&CE, $f_{\rm min}$ will reduce to $1\,{\rm Hz}$, which greatly increases the signal duration. $T_{\rm chirp}$ has reached the order of ten hours or even a few days.
-There will be enough preparation times for the detection of early-stage EM emissions from BNS mergers in these cases.